tstillwell/neo-scan/README.md

 # neo-scan

-Connects to NASA NEOWS API and displays info about nearby Near Earth Objects in the browser.
+Connects to NASA NEOWS API and displays  approximate distance and estimated size info about nearby Near Earth Objects in the browser.

 The code which fetches the data from the API is in js/main.js